1forb1dden1/Supereats/README.md

 1. Download IDE (Recommend VS Code)
 2. Install Node.js onto system

+# Run the Server
+The server will be required to be turned on in order to call the stripe api to take payments.
+1. CD into Stripe Folder directory
+2. Type node server.cjs

 # Run Application
 1. Clone Repository
 2. CD into root of the repository in a IDE of your choice